 After the fall, the Garden of Eden remained upon the earth long after man had been expelled from its pleasant atmosphere.
-But it was necessary to prevent man from continuing to partake of the fruit of the tree of life that is in the garden of Eden lest he becomes an immortal sinner.
+But it was necessary to prevent man from continuing to partake of the fruit of the Tree of Life that is in the garden of Eden lest he becomes an immortal sinner.
 Through sin man had fallen under the power of death.
-Thus the fruit that produced immortality could now do him only harm.
-Immortality in a state of sin, and thus of endless misery, was not the life for which God designed man.
+Thus, the fruit that produced immortality could now do him only harm.
+Immortality in a state of sin, and thus of continuous pain, was not the life that the Lord planned for His children.

-Denying man access to this life-giving tree was an act of divine mercy which Adam may not have fully appreciated at that time, but for which he will be grateful in the eternal kingdom.
+Denying man access to this life-giving tree was an act of divine mercy which Adam may not have fully understood at that time, but for which he will be grateful in the eternal kingdom.
 Fallen men and women were long permitted to look at the home of innocence but their entrance was forbidden by the watching angels or the cherubim that guarded the gate of Paradise.

 In His service,